-Le Meridien Fisherman's Cove is right on the beach at Beau Vallon
+Le Méridien Fisherman's Cove is situated in the southern part of Beau Vallon bay.

 Le Meridien Fishermans Cove: Our full report

 There are 68 rooms in total, falling into eight categories of varying luxury, all dotted around the manicured, sea-facing gardens.
 The rooms are all well-equipped with stylish furnishings and an array of modern conveniences.
 A private terrace, direct-dial telephone, mini-bar, air-conditioning, internet access, 24-hour room service, safe and satellite TV are standard throughout the accommodation options here.

 Fisherman's Cove standard accommodation is in the very nice 'Superior Ocean View' Rooms.
 Located in a two-storey building adjoining the main building, they are the furthest rooms from the sea, but still enjoy ocean views from a private terrace or balcony and pleasant interiors.
 Spacious in layout, the large mirrors, limestone tiled floor and cool blue, white and timber décor is contemporary and stylish.
 The open bathroom, with its bath a mere hop from the bed, has an optional fabric room divider for those who prefer privacy, but otherwise allows for a greater sense of space.
 There is also a separate toilet and shower.